WGLab/DeepMod/docs/Usage.md

 ```

-# 2. How to merge different run of modification detection
+# 2. How to merge different runs of modification detection

 # 3. How to consider modification cluster effect.